-Digital Humanities @ MSU is pleased to offer an exciting new learning community for AY18-19 on “Digital Humanities Pedagogy.”
+Digital Humanities @ MSU is pleased to continue offering a learning community for the 2019-20 academic year on “Digital Humanities Pedagogy.”
 The community will be a combination of hands-on workshops, stimulating discussion, and collegial support.

 This learning community is intended for faculty from any discipline who teach undergraduate courses who are new or somewhat new to digital humanities methods and theories.
 All instructors (fixed-term, tenure stream, specialists, graduate instructors, adjuncts) who wish to integrate digital projects into their courses are welcome to apply.